dmitry-shibanov/setup-java/README.md

 | `zulu` | Zulu (Zulu OpenJDK) | Link |
 | `adoptium` | Adoptium (former Adopt OpenJDK) | Link |

-**NOTE:** The different distributions can provide discrepant list of available versions / supported configurations
+**NOTE:** The different distributors can provide discrepant list of available versions / supported configurations.
+Please refer to the official documentation to see the list of supported versions.

 ## Usage
 Input `distribution` is mandatory.
 See [Supported distributions](../README.md#Supported-distributions) section for the list of available options.